OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ## Types

 Mini is a type-checked language.
 The compiler should catch any inconsistent use of types.
-We believe there are only two ways that type errors can go undetected by the compiler, incorrect uses of the `unsafecast` or `unioncast` operators, or `asm` expressions.
+We believe the only ways that type errors can go undetected by the compiler are incorrect uses of the `unsafecast` or `unioncast` operators, or `asm` expressions.

 Mini has the following types:

 `bool`

-> true or false (an atomic type with the zero value `false`)
+> `true` or `false` (an atomic type with the zero value `false`)

 `uint`

-> a 256-bit unsigned big-endian integer (an atomic type with the zero value `0`, and a numeric type)
+> a 256-bit unsigned big-endian integer.

 `int`

-> a 256-bit signed (twos complement) big-endian integer (an atomic type with the zero value `0`, and a numeric type)
+> a 256-bit signed (twos complement) big-endian integer.

 `bytes32`

-> a string of 32 bytes (an atomic type with the zero value of 32 zero bytes)
+> a string of 32 bytes.

 `address`

-> a 20-byte Ethereum address, can hold any value between 0 and `2^160-1`
+> a 20-byte Ethereum address, can hold any value between `0` and `2^160-1`.

 `buffer`